LAStools/LAStools/bin/lasview_README.txt

--background_red                      : start viewer with a red background -background_green                    : start viewer with a green background -background_blue                     : start viewer with a blue background -ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers
+-background_red                      : start viewer with a red background -background_green                    : start viewer with a green background -background_blue                     : start viewer with a blue background -no_bounding_box                     : do not render the green bounding box -ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers